Adsorption of Lattice Polymers with Quenched Topologies: Introduction

 Firstly, the class of polymers that we consider could be \textit{branched polymers} or \textit{linear polymers} (Figure \ref{fig.shapes}).
 Branched polymer configurations are modelled by lattice trees or lattice animals, while linear polymers are modelled by self-avoiding walks \cite{JvR2,MS,Va}.
 Sites and edges of a lattice polymer respectively correspond to monomers and chemical bonds of a polymer molecule.
 A sub-variant of the linear polymer is the \textit{ring polymer}, modelled by self-avoiding polygons.
 A special kind of branched polymer is the \textit{comb polymer}, which consists of several side chains attached to a long backbone chain at sites of degree 3.
 We shall discuss lattice combs in some detail in this paper.

-Secondly, the surface to which the polymer adsorbs could either be \textit{impenetrable}, such as the wall of the solution`s container or a solid plate inserted into the solution, or \textit{penetrable}, representing an interfacial layer between two fluids, as in an emulsion (Figure \ref{fig.adsorpex}).
+Secondly, the surface to which the polymer adsorbs could either be \textit{impenetrable}, such as the wall of the solution's container or a solid plate inserted into the solution, or \textit{penetrable}, representing an interfacial layer between two fluids, as in an emulsion (Figure \ref{fig.adsorpex}).
 Our surface in three dimensional space will be a plane.
 In $d$ dimensions, our surface will be a $(d-1)$-dimensional hyperplane.
 Roughly speaking, we say that adsorption (respectively, desorption) occurs when polymers are likely (respectively, unlikely) to have a macroscopic fraction of sites touching the surface.
 We shall give a formal definition below.

 Thirdly, the topology of the polymer could be either \textit{quenched} or \textit{annealed}.
-For a branched lattice polymer, the ``topology`` corresponds to the \textit{abstract graph} of which the given tree, animal, or comb is an embedding in the given lattice; we shall describe this more carefully soon.
-For a linear polymer, this interpretation of topology would be trivial: every $N$-step SAW is an embedding of the path with $N$ edges, and every $N$-step self-avoiding polygon is an embedding of the cycle with $N$ edges.
-Instead, for linear polymers, we shall consider ring polymers specifically in three dimensions, and the ``topology`` of a ring polymer will be its \textit{knot type} \cite{Ad,OrWh}.
+For a branched lattice polymer, the ``topology'' corresponds to the \textit{abstract graph} of which the given tree, animal, or comb is an embedding in the given lattice; we shall describe this more carefully soon.
+(For now, we note that this graph determines not only the branching structure but also the length of each branch.)
+For a linear polymer, this interpretation of topology would be trivial: every $N$-step self-avoiding walk is an embedding of the path with $N$ edges, and every $N$-step self-avoiding polygon is an embedding of the cycle with $N$ edges.
+Instead, for linear polymers, we shall consider ring polymers specifically in three dimensions, and the ``topology'' of a ring polymer will be its \textit{knot type} \cite{Ad,OrWh}.
 In the quenched topology model that we introduce in this paper, the topology is first chosen uniformly at random from a given class of polymers of a given size, and then we consider the possible adsorption of all polymers of that precise topology.
 In the annealed model, the topology of the adsorbing polymer essentially emerges according to reweighted probabilities given by the surface interaction.
 The details are described more fully below.

 Numerous researchers have contrasted quenched branching structure to annealed branching, mostly in the context of tree polymers.
 Gutin, Grosberg, and Shakhonovich \cite{GGS} used quenched branching to approximate the effect of secondary structure in RNA.
 Cui and Chen \cite{CuiCh} found different scaling laws for quenched and annealed branching.
 Everaers et al.\ \cite{EGRR} examined Flory theory for quenched versus annealed branching, while Rosa and Everaers \cite{RoEv} used simulation to compare radius of gyration, topological structure, and related observables in quenched versus annealed models.